AdaChornelia/DD_Iso_MS/README.md

 |7 | Elevation-raster-summary.md | structural raster summary for all three isoscapes |
 |8 | allscript.R | R script to process raw data---building the isoscape |

-Note: read more in IsoriX documentation for detailed explanation
+Note: read more in IsoriX documentation for a detailed explanation

 ## Analysis Workflow